Eng-M-Abdrabbou/Weather_Prediction_Analysis-FullStack-App/README.md

-# Java Full Stack Weather Forecast and Analysis Application
+# Java Spring-boot and ReactJS Full Stack Weather Forecast and Analysis Application

 This project is a simple weather forecast and analysis application featuring a React frontend and a Spring Boot backend.
 It allows users to search for weather by city and displays current conditions, a 5-day/3-hour forecast, air quality index, and a location map.